 RAD is caused by adverse childhood experiences (also called ACES) that occur during the first five years of a child’s life.
 This is when their rapidly developing brain is most vulnerable.

-In my son’s case, he was neglected and abused before we adopted him out of foster care at the age four.
+In my son’s case, he was neglected before we adopted him out of foster care at the age four.
 Other ACES include witnessing domestic violence, having a substance addicted parent, and losing a primary caregiver.

 These experiences can cause “developmental trauma,” a term coined by leading trauma expert and researcher Bessel van der Kolk.
 Depending on the timing, duration, and severity of the adversity, a child can be affected in two key ways.